bdwilson/ecovacs-api/README.md

 when someone leaves the house via API call from Hubitat, then sends it home when someone returns.

-# Installation
+# Installation (manual)
 1. Install sucks and flask python modules
 <pre>
 # pip3 install sucks
 # pip3 install flask
 </pre>
-2. Change your login/password in the ecovacs_flask.py
+2. Change the login/password/country/continent/service port variables in the ecovacs_flask.py.
+My port in the example is 5050.
 3. Change directory in the .service file to match where your ecovacs_flask.py file is.
 4. Copy service file to /lib/systemd/system/ then enable it.
 <pre>